A new train of thought about CBD for pets

 Maybe you don’t have a dog; maybe you have birds instead.
 Including hemp seeds in your bird’s diet can be a great way to improve their nutrient intake, and therefore their health.
 If you keep chickens, a study has found that feeding them hemp seeds increases the omega-3 fatty acid content of their eggs.
 Omega-3 fats are required by our bodies to produce anti-inflammatory substances, which protect us from all sorts of damage.
 Hemp seeds are also rich3 in vitamin E, which also protects our cell membranes from oxidative damage, and magnesium, which is involved in hundreds of cellular reactions and prevents our muscles from getting too stiff.

 Dogs and THC do not mix

-Despite the potential benefits of hemp, it is absolutely imperative that your dog does not eat psychoactive levels of THC5.
+Despite the potential benefits of hemp, it is absolutely imperative that your dog does not consume THC5.
 Studies in the 1970s found that dogs have a very high density of THC receptors in the hindbrain.
 The hindbrain controls vital functions such as heart rate, blood pressure and breathing6, and overdoses of THC have even been reported to kill dogs.
 This is through a similar mechanism to how opioids suppress breathing in high doses.
-While veterinary medicine still needs to run clinical trials, CBD for pets appears to be promising for their health.
+While veterinary medicine still needs to run clinical trials, CBD for pets appears to be promising.